Gary Gardner: Youth career

 Gardner started his career at Aston Villa with older brother Craig.
 His development was interrupted by an anterior cruciate ligament (ACL) injury sustained in December 2009.
 On his return, he became an important member of Aston Villa's under-18 and reserve sides.

 Gardner scored twice in Aston Villa reserves' 10–1 win over Arsenal on 10 January 2011, firstly catching out Gunners' goalkeeper James Shea to break the deadlock before scoring another from the penalty spot.
 He also claimed assists for Andreas Weimann's and Jonathan Hogg's goals.
 The midfielder first played for Aston Villa's first team in a pre-season friendly, coming on as a substitute for captain Stiliyan Petrov in the 2011 Barclays Asia Trophy final loss to Chelsea.

-He also represented Aston Villa in the inaugural season of the NextGen series, a European competition for younger footballers similar in format to the UEFA Champions League.
+He also represented Aston Villa in the inaugural season of the NextGen Series, a European competition for younger footballers similar in format to the UEFA Champions League.
 During the group stage, Gardner scored single goals against Fenerbahçe and Rosenborg.
 In Villa's last group match, Gardner scored all three goals in a 3–0 victory over Ajax.
 He scored a last-minute equaliser in the quarter-final match against Marseille, but Villa went on to lose the tie 2–1 in extra time.
-Gardner's six goals made him the competition's joint second-highest goalscorer that year and the highest-scoring midfielder, alongside Rosenborg's Mushaga Bakenga and Betinho of Sporting CP.
+Gardner's six goals left him one short of the competition's joint-highest goalscorers, Jean Marie Dongou of Barcelona and Viktor Fischer of Ajax, with seven.

 Senior debut

 Gardner joined Coventry City in later November 2011 on a month's loan.
 He scored just 9 minutes into his début in a 2–1 defeat against Brighton & Hove Albion on 26 November.
 After making four appearances for the Sky Blues in the Championship in his first 28 days, Gardner was recalled by his parent club who were suffering injury problems.

 On 31 December, Gardner made his first senior appearance for Villa in a 3–1 away win at Chelsea, as a 78th-minute substitute for Marc Albrighton.
 He came off the bench again a week later as Villa beat Bristol Rovers in the third round of the FA Cup, and made his first start on 21 January 2012, in a 3–2 win away at Wolverhampton Wanderers.
-Gardner maintained his place in the team as the season progressed due to major injury concerns and the illness of captain Stiliyan Petrov.

 Gardner suffered another ACL injury in August 2012, this time in his right knee.
 He returned to the Villa first team as an unused substitute against Chelsea on 11 May 2013 and made his playing comeback on the final day of the season against Wigan Athletic.